Borowiec-B/EasyTargets/README.md

 # EasyTargets
 Utility for managing and running targets, language-agnostic.
 Primary goal is ease of setup and versatility.
-Written in sh and Python.
+Written in Bash and Python.